 Make one cut down the middle of the pan, then down the middle of each half.
 That’s the best way to ensure even brownie squares!

-These homemade chocolate brownies are like the gourmet version of boxed brownies with the same exact texture but a deeper chocolate flavor.
+These homemade fudge brownies are like the gourmet version of box mix brownies, but with a richer texture and deeper chocolate flavor.

 - 2 tbsp cornstarch